ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06a-prims-algorithm.md

 ### Prim's algorithm

 ::: TODO
-- reformulate as a generic graph search algorithm
+- Prio 2: reformulate as a generic graph search algorithm
 :::

 The first of our two algorithms for finding MCSTs is commonly referred